A Taste of the λ Calculus

 end

-So, if x is true then false is selected, and if x is false then true is selected.
-Let's look at this using the cond expressions above:
+is selected.
+Let's look at this using the cond

 ;; In general